LeehanChoi/Instagram-Application/README.md

 * create View Controller and copy and paste it until you have five of them.
 * press control key and click and drag from Navigation Controller to the View Controller one by one. select Relationship Segue is root view controller.

+* assign a class for each of these View Controller. select that first one and come over arribute inspector and custom class 'HomeViewController'.
+* next one is ExploreViewController.
+* third one is CameraViewControlelr.
+* fourth one is NotificationViewController.
+* last one is ProfileViewController.

+* select first navigation controller's item -> attribute inspector -> Tab bar item -> Bar item -> remove Title -> search Image 'House'
+* the next one is globe / plus / bell / person.
+* if you want to change icons color then select item of Tab Bar Controller ->  attribute inspector -> Tab bar -> image Tint -> change color

+**if xcode alerts one issue about 'Unsupported Configuration.
+Tab Bar Controller is unreachable because it has no entry points,....' then attribute inspector -> simulated Metrics -> View Controller -> check 'Is Initial View Controller'

+**if you want to change simulator is in dark mode <-> light mode, press command + shift + A **